-LTD provides a wide array of transportation service from the regular fixed route system to carpool opportunities.
+LTD provides a wide array of transportation service from the regular fixed-route system to carpool opportunities.
 Making these services accessible to LEP persons provides choices when it comes to transportation.
 It is likely that LTD will interact with LEP customers frequently throughout the system through various services and programs.
 Translating information to a language that is comprehensible will allow LEP customers to take advantage of the services LTD provides.

-LTD provides a paratransit RideSource system, which serves customers that are unable to utilize typical fixed route service.
+LTD provides a paratransit Ride Source system, which serves customers who are unable to utilize typical fixed-route service.
 These customers are frequently elderly or disabled citizens, of which some may be LEP customers.
-This service is vital for customers that are not able to use traditional service.
+This service is vital for customers who are not able to use traditional service.

-Tables D-G indicated that minorities in general and LEP persons tend to utilize transit at a higher rate than others in traveling to their work place.
+Tables A through E indicate that minorities in general tend to utilize transit at a higher rate than other modes in traveling to their work places.
 LTD thus provides an important service to this population.